-In 2013, a former employer introduced me to coaching.
+In 2013, my then-employer introduced me to coaching.
 Coaching posits that the person closest to a given problem is closest to its solution, and this caught my attention.
-This notion runs counter to what many direct service providers believe (i.e., that service providers know best, and that those accessing services should just follow their directions without question); the idea that my clients intrinsically know what’s best resonated deeply with my previous training in asset-based youth development and culturally responsive education.
+In nonprofit and education settings, this notion runs counter to what many direct service providers believe (i.e., that service providers know best, and that those accessing services should just follow their directions without question).
+The idea that my clients intrinsically know what’s best resonated deeply with my previous training in asset-based youth development and culturally responsive education.
 I received ongoing coaching training, and had the chance to coach young people one-on-one and in group settings.
 Soon, I was developing coaching curriculum and trainings for the youth programs I was running, as well as for my colleagues’ programs.

 The opportunity to coach young people facing significant challenges pushed and stretched me, and the act of coaching itself felt like coming home.
 Finally, after 10 years of running after school programs, internship programs, and employment programs; after volunteering and mentoring; after fielding countless middle-of-the-night phone calls from friends and being their go-to person for deep listening, curious questions, empathy, and accountability; I discovered that coaching combines my skills and talents into a singular practice that I simply love.
 Coaching others, while challenging and intense as it may be, doesn’t feel like work.
 In the words of the poet Mayda del Valle, “It’s not occupation or a vocation; it’s a calling – and I’m replying.”